hackergrrl/airfile/README.md

 Point your phone's web browser to this address.
 You'll be greeted with an interface that lets you select files from your phone and send them.

-These files are sent one by one to your local machine, saving them locally.
+These files are sent one by one to your local machine, saving them locally in the directory you ran `airfile` in.

+**Caveat**: I've found Chrome to work best with allowing multi-select of photos.
+Make sure you select `Documents` as the place to choose photos from.
+Firefox didn't seem to let me do multi-select.

 ## Install